 Studies have been conducted to show that ajwain also helps reduce bad cholesterol and triglyceride levels, and increasing the levels of good cholesterol (HDL).

 Ajwain seeds also have incredible anti-bacterial and anti-fungal properties, and their active compounds help fight against the growth of bacteria such as salmonella and E.coli, which are primarily responsible for food poisoning.
-Aside from that, ajwain also is beneficial for people who have problems with inflammation.
+Aside from that, ajwain is also beneficial for people with inflammation problems.

 Are There Any Side-Effects of Ajwain Consumption?

-It is sensible to consume ajwain in the right amount during pregnancy in order to extract the full benefits.
-However, eating it in excessive quantities can trigger certain side-effects.
+Consuming ajwain in the right amount during pregnancy is sensible to extract the full benefits.
+However, eating it in excessive quantities can trigger certain side effects.
 Consuming ajwain in excess during pregnancy can intensify heat in the body, which may negatively impact the pregnancy.
 Eating ajwain in larger quantities when pregnant may also cause dizziness and increase nausea.

 Including Ajwain in Your Pregnancy Diet

-You can include ajwain in your pregnancy diet directly as seeds, in powdered form, or in the form of ajwain water.
+You can directly include ajwain in the pregnancy diet as seeds, in powdered form, or the form of ajwain water.
 Most pregnant women may prefer drinking ajwain water during pregnancy as it is easier to consume.
 The use of ajwain during pregnancy in the third trimester is also very healthy.

 During pregnancy, it is important to consume ajwain in the right quantities.
 However, in case of any lingering doubts, it is always wise to consult your doctor before including ajwain in your diet.